Wjmoore32001/EzyReadComics/README.md

 - Selecting a year includes runs whose `start_year` is that year or later, through the current year.
 - Runs with blank or non-four-digit start years are not included when a year cutoff is active.

-Marvel non-Marvel-universe filtering:
+Publisher-specific optional-run filtering:

-- `Show non-Marvel-universe titles` is off by default.
+- Marvel hides known external franchise lines by default and provides `Show non-Marvel-universe titles`.
-- With the toggle off, known external franchise lines are excluded before issue prefetching.
+- DC hides the long-running Action Comics and Detective Comics series by default and provides `Show Action Comics and Detective Comics`.
-- With the toggle on, those runs and their issues are included.
+- Optional-run filtering is applied before issue prefetching.
 - Alternate Marvel universes remain included.

-The Marvel external-title prefixes are:
+The Marvel external-title prefixes include:

 - Star Wars
 - Alien and Aliens